 Zika is transmitted only by the Aedes species , a notorious daytime biter.
 Other types of mosquitoes don’t carry the disease.

 The virus also cannot be transferred from mosquito to mosquito.
 A mosquito needs to bite a human infected with the virus.

 There’s a short window of time on both ends.

 The virus is usually only active in a person for a few weeks.
 In addition, most mosquitoes live for less than a month.

-Although the Zika virus can be transmitted via semen during sex, the primary transmission vehicle is an infected mosquito.
+Although the Zika virus can be via semen during sex, the primary transmission vehicle is an infected mosquito.